marcesher/cfconcurrent/README.md

 I started writing concurrent programs in Java in 2004.
 This library represents what I wish I had in ColdFusion at that time, and frequently since then.

 For CF developers, Concurrency trends thusly: 1) Lob it into CFThread and hope it works.
 2) OMG it's hard to do correctly.
 Let's eat cake.
+3) Spend an inordinate amount of time with locks, app and server-scoped based data sharing schemes, and brittle thread-cancelling mechanisms.

 I want this library to expose safe, correct concurrency abstractions that enable high-quality concurrent programming in ColdFusion applications.